SDG 13 - Strategic Initiatives

 Planning for Climate Disasters

-- The Institute for Catastrophic Loss Reduction (ICLR): This institute is internationally recognized for its disaster prevention research and is the first Canadian group that brings engineers, geologists, economists, and political scientists together to investigate the dangers of natural disasters.
+- Institute for Catastrophic Loss Reduction: ICLR is internationally recognized for its disaster prevention research and is the first Canadian group that brings engineers, geologists, economists, and political scientists together to investigate the dangers of natural disasters.

 - ICLR’s Quick Response Program: Designed to allow social, behavioural, and economic scientists to quickly deploy to a disaster-affected area in the aftermath of a flood, extreme weather event or earthquake to collect perishable data.